 Once your transplants get established, they won’t need much attention from you.

 You will need to water plants in long dry spells, especially if you’re growing them in containers, but only water when the soil is almost completely dry.
 Regularly harvest from your plants to keep them from getting scraggly.

 Every three or four years, you’ll need to either divide or replace your thyme, especially if you’re growing it for culinary use.
 The plants will start to get woody as they get older and will have less flavorful leaves.

 Once established, your plants will be pretty much care-free, but you do need to give them some extra attention as seedlings.
 Water in dry spells and harvest often to keep them in a good shape.

-To keep your plants going, all you need to do is take cuttings every year or two so that you always have new plants growing.
+To keep your plants going, all you need to do is prune thyme and take cuttings every year or two so that you always have new plants growing.
 You can compost old plants or let them keep growing and flowering for the benefit of pollinators.

 When to Harvest Thyme